mosa/MOSA-Project/Source/Docs/demos.rst

 HelloWorld
 ==========

-The **HelloWorld** demo is the classic rendition of `"Hello, World!" <https://en.wikipedia.org/wiki/%22Hello,_World!%22_program>`__:, except it doesn't actually display those worlds.
-Instead it display basic information hardware information, such as the BIOS information, the CMOS time, and the Multiboot memory map.
+The **HelloWorld** demo is the classic rendition of `"Hello, World!" <https://en.wikipedia.org/wiki/%22Hello,_World!%22_program>`__, except it does not actually display those words.
+Instead it displays basic information hardware information, such as the BIOS information, the CMOS time, and the Multiboot memory map.

 .. image:: images/mosa-demo-helloworld.png